 The practice received alerts from the Medicines and Healthcare products Regulatory Agency and Department of Health.
 These alerts identify problems or concerns relating to a medicine or piece of medical or dental equipment, or detail protocols to follow, for example, in the event of an outbreak of pandemic influenza.
-The practice manager brought relevant alerts to the attention of the staff.
-The dentist discussed examples of recent alerts with us.
+The managers brought relevant alerts to the attention of the staff.
+We saw that copies of relevant alerts were retained and actions taken in response to alerts were recorded.